News

 There is no requirement in Australia for a specific contract, however data processing and sharing agreements are becoming more widely used especially for businesses with a global presence.

-Internal Data Protection Policy – there is no strict legal requirement to have this policy in any of the jurisdictions discussed in this article.
+There is no strict legal requirement to have this policy in any of the jurisdictions discussed in this article.
 However, organisations in all jurisdictions are responsible for the actions of their staff and an internal policy can help to ensure that staff understand what the regulations means for them and how the organisation expects them to behave.
 A clearly worded and well publicised internal policy is a very useful tool to protect the organisation from regulatory breaches.

-Risk assessments – the UK/EU data protection regime requires organisations to conduct formal risk assessments for certain types of data processing.
+The UK/EU data protection regime requires organisations to conduct formal risk assessments for certain types of data processing.
 These include:

 Data Protection Impact Assessments, where there is a proposed change in the technology used in connection with personal data processing, or where change to processes are likely to impact the risks associated with personal data processing.